When it comes to solo camping, a little fear is OK.

-Slowly, I pulled down the zipper to the tent door.
-It was big and brown, and just feet away from the opening — its massive body barely visible against the black sky.
+I pulled down the zipper slowly.
+My eyes adjusted and I could see something big and brown, and just feet away from me — its massive body barely visible against the dark sky.
 In a panic, I scrambled to the other side of the tent.
 It only took a moment for me to realize — it was a horse!
 But that moment may have taken a few years off my life.

 But I learned to embrace the nerves and the bumps in the road.
 I learned to love solo camping.

 The next morning I woke up to bright skies and a herd of horses, grazing just outside my tent.
 I made myself coffee and basked in the beautiful silence, surrounded by horses, mountains, and fresh air.
 Camping alone wasn’t easy, but I was starting to love mornings like this one.

 Solo Camping Changed My Life.
 Here’s Why You Should Try it Too.

 If you’ve never camped solo, my bear/horse mixup might not convince you.
 But there are so many great reasons to get outside on your own — even if it’s your own backyard.
 Here are 5 reasons why you should ditch your friends and go solo on your next camping adventure.